darkoperator/dnsrecon/README.md

 ###Date: 1/8/12
 ###Changes:
 - Additional fixes for XML formatting.
-- Ability to end a zone walk with Ctrl-c and not lose data.
+- Ability to end a zonewalk with Ctrl-c and not lose data.
 - Initial Metasploit plug-in to be able to import data from XML file generated by dnsrecon.

 ##Version 0.5